David Denison: papers, etc. available for downloading

 - 1985.
 The origins of completive up in English.
 Neuphilologische Mitteilungen 86, 37-61.

 - 1981.
 Aspects of the history of English group-verbs: With particular attention to the syntax of the Ormulum.
 DPhil dissertation, University of Oxford.
-[Available in image pdf format from Manchester eScholar (9 files ranging from 671 KB to 6.6 MB), with thanks to Patricia Ronan for the scans.]
+[In image pdf format (9 files ranging from 671 KB to 6.6 MB), with thanks to Patricia Ronan for the scans.]

 Links